Contributions of negative-energy states to the E2-M1 polarizability of the Sr clock: Results and Discussions

-Fig.~\ref{f1} plots the detailed comparison for the differential E2-M1 polarizability between theory and experiment.
-It is seen that for $\Delta\alpha^{QM}(\omega)$, the recent measurement in PTB~\cite{dorscher22a} is coincident with the earlier measurement of Ref.~\cite{ushijima18a}, but disagrees with the theoretical values~\cite{katori15a,ovsiannikov13a,porsev18a,wu2019a}, even the sign of $\Delta\alpha^{QM}(\omega)$ between theory and experiment is opposite, which indicates that there might be problems with theoretical results.
-Our present value of $-7.74(3.92)\times10^{-5}$ a.u., which includes the contribution of negative-energy states, agrees well with the experimental results of $-8.01(33)\times10^{-5}$~\cite{ushijima18a} and $-8.22^{+1.45}_{-1.86}\times10^{-5}$ a.u.~\cite{dorscher22a}.
-This illustrates that the negative-energy states are crucial to the calculation of multipolar polarizabilities, especially for the magnetic polarizability.
+To compare with experiments directly, we convert all the theoretical values of E2-M1 polarizability difference from atomic units (a. u.) to the unit of Hz.
+It is can be seen from Fig.~\ref{f1}.
+Where $\tilde{\alpha}^{QM}=\Delta \alpha^{QM}(\omega)E_R/\alpha^{E1}(\omega)$, $\alpha^{E1}(\omega)=287(17)$ a.u. is present dynamic E1 polarizability at 813 nm magic wavelength of clock states, and $E_R$ is the lattice photon recoil energy~\cite{ushijima18a}.
+It is clearly seen that our present value of $-0.935(477)$ mHz, which includes the negative-energy-states contribution, agrees well with the three measured results of $-0.962(40)$~\cite{ushijima18a}, $-0.987^{+0.174}_{-0.223}$~\cite{dorscher22a} and $-1.24(5)$ mHz~\cite{kim22a}.
+This illustrates that the negative-energy states are crucial to the calculation of multipolar polarizabilities.